Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 Driving from Seattle470 miles8 hours

-The Cascade Loop is about 440 miles in length and will take upwards hours to drive.
+The Cascade Loop is about 440 miles in length and will take several days to drive to do it justice.
 The driving time required will vary, especially as part of the loop is closed during the off-season.
 Realistically, we recommend planning for about four to five days to get the full Cascade Loop experience.

-If you're coming from Seattle, the total mileage will be something closer to 470 miles, as Seattle is thirty miles from the start of the loop.
-Make sure to add another thirty minutes to your itinerary if you plan on coming back to Seattle after completing the Cascade Loop.
+If you're coming from Seattle, the total mileage will be closer to 470 miles, as Seattle is 30 miles from the start of the loop.
+Make sure to add another thirty minutes to your itinerary if you plan to return to Seattle after completing the Cascade Loop.

 Sunset view of the Seattle skyline from Kerry Park, in Seattle, Washington, USA